aarnphm/morph/docs/content/DevelopmentPlan/DevelopmentPlan.md

 - Degradation in generation quality if feature steering is poorly configured, resulting in irrelevant or incoherent suggestions
 - Performance issues when rendering live inlays directly in the text editor, potentially affecting responsiveness
 - Incomplete or non-functional modal editing (Vim-mode) by the POC deadline
-- Complexity of full-system (end-to-end) testing, due to the multiple moving parts in `tinymorph` (frontend, backend, and model control logic)
+- Complexity of full-system (end-to-end) testing, due to the multiple moving parts in `morph` (frontend, backend, and model control logic)
 - Slow initial response from the model server (cold starts), especially in remote deployment
 - Possible memory leak from KV cache when handling with long context queries